 In the photo above, so much light was being reflected off the girl’s white shirt that my camera had a hard time metering the scene properly.
-Much of the sunlight was bouncing off the shirt and coming directly back to my camera, so it responded by using a very fast shutter speed and low ISO value in an effort to make sure the shirt was properly exposed.
-Unfortunately, the rest of the scene was underexposed as a result.
+Much of the sunlight was bouncing off the shirt and coming directly back to my camera, so it responded by using a very fast shutter speed and low ISO value to make sure the shirt was properly exposed.
+The rest of the scene, however, turned out underexposed.

-This phenomenon can be particularly troublesome if you are shooting a wedding; grooms often wear dark tuxedoes whereas brides will usually be dressed in dazzling whites, which can really throw off your camera’s TTL metering system.
-The solution is to use an external handheld light meter, such as the Sekonic L-308S-U, which actually measures the amount of light falling on the subject.
+If you are shooting a wedding, reflective light metering can cause serious problems; grooms often wear dark tuxedoes whereas brides will usually be dressed in dazzling whites, and this can really throw off your camera’s TTL metering system.
+The solution is to use an external handheld light meter, such as the Sekonic L-308X-U, which actually measures the amount of light falling on the subject (known as incident metering).

-Here’s how the diagram from earlier would look if the setup involved an external handheld incident light meter.
+Here’s how the diagram from above would look when using an external handheld incident light meter:

-I hope this article has been helpful in explaining how the light meter works, how light is reflected off your subjects, and why your camera may not see a given scene quite like you expect it to.
-Ultimately it’s important to remember that there is no one correct way of metering a scene.
-Any of the metering modes and methods will work as long as you know what you are shooting and what type of results you are trying to achieve.
+That said, it’s important to remember that there is no one correct way of metering a scene.
+Any of the metering modes and methods will work, as long as you know what you are shooting and what type of results you are trying to achieve.

 Which metering mode do you plan to use most often?
 Do you think you’ll purchase an incident light meter?
 Share your thoughts in the comments below!